Therapy for Teens of Divorce in Oradell, NJ

 Is Your Teen Struggling Because of Divorce?

-- Are you feeling unsure how to support your child through big emotional changes?
+• You may be feeling unsure how to support your child through these big emotional changes?

 Divorce is a big change in a adolescent’s life.
 When parents separate or divorce, adolescents often experience more than just a change in living arrangements.
 You may notice changes in their mood, behavior, or sense of security.
 They might seem more withdrawn, anxious, angry, confused, or sad.
 Sometimes they begin struggling at school, difficulties concentrating, or sudden mood swings.
 Maybe they’re acting out, avoiding friends, or seem “not themselves.”